Improving migration and displacement policies in the Horn of Africa

 Lead executing agency: Intergovernmental Authority on Development (IGAD)

 Overall term: 2018 to 2022

-The Intergovernmental Authority on Development (IGAD) performs its tasks in the areas of migration and displacement more effectively.
+The Intergovernmental Authority on Development (IGAD) is implementing its policies in the areas of migration and displacement more effectively.

-The project supports IGAD in its efforts to offer lasting solutions for migrants and refugees, and focuses on three areas of action:
+The project supports IGAD in its efforts to offer lasting solutions for migrants and refugees by focussing on three areas of action:

-- Migration and displacement policy: The project advises the IGAD member states on the national implementation of international, continental and regional migration and displacement policies.
+- Migration and displacement policy: the project advises IGAD and its member states on the implementation of regional migration and displacement policies.

-- Cross-border cooperation: The project supports cross-border cooperation work by IGAD in border regions along migration routes in the Horn of Africa and enables local authorities to improve basic services for migrants, refugees and host communities.
+- Cross-border cooperation: the project backs IGAD in strengthening the capacities of local administrations to improve basic service deliveries to migrants, refugees and host communities.